triggermesh/docs/docs/guides/doingatransformation.md

 ## Event display

-First of all, we need to have a tool to see filtering results.
+First of all, we need to have a tool to see the transformed events.
 Create a `sockeye` service by saving the following YAML manifest in a file called `sockeye.yaml` and applying it to your Kubernetes cluster:

 ```yaml